ssjblue197/pure-ui/docs/pages/getting-started/usage.md

 ### JetBrains IDEs

-If you are using a [JetBrains IDE](https://www.jetbrains.com/) and you are installing Shoelace from NPM, the editor will automatically detect the `web-types.json` file from the package and you should immediately see component information in your editor.
+If you are using a [JetBrains IDE](https://www.jetbrains.com/) and you are installing Pure UI from NPM, the editor will automatically detect the `web-types.json` file from the package and you should immediately see component information in your editor.

 If you are installing from the CDN, you can [download a local copy](https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace/dist/web-types.json) and add it to the root of your project.
 Be sure to add a reference to the `web-types.json` file in your `package.json` in order for your editor to properly detect it.